 Before you make an application

-If you wish to know if your proposed development requires planning permission please refer to our Is Planning Permission Required page.
+Find out if planning permission is required.
 If you require notification in writing from the planning department to confirm if your proposal requires permission, there will be a charge.

 To the extent that development plan policies are material to an application for planning permission, the Government requires that the decision must be taken in accordance with the development plan unless there are material considerations that indicate otherwise.
-The development plan includes documents adopted by local planning authorities, including any ‘saved’ policies from plans that are otherwise no longer current (the Wyre Borough Local Plan 1999 and the Fleetwood-Thornton Area Action Plan 2009 ), and those development plan documents that deal specifically with minerals and waste.
+The development plan includes documents adopted by local planning authorities, including any ‘saved’ policies from plans that are otherwise no longer current (Wyre Council's local plan and the Fleetwood-Thornton area action plan).

 Wyre Council welcomes and encourages discussions with applicants or their agents before a planning application is submitted.
 Early discussions can help to achieve time savings, and a better standard of application, which improves the chance of a timely and successful outcome.
 The council does, however make a charge for advice that it provides to applicants and developers prior to submitting a planning application.